yaronf/I-D/jwt-bcp/draft-ietf-oauth-jwt-bcp.md

 is being used by an intended party or was substituted by an attacker at an unintended party.
 Furthermore, the relying party or application MUST validate the audience value and if the audience value is not associated with the recipient, it MUST reject the JWT.

+## Do Not Trust Received Claims

+The "kid" (key ID) header is used by the relying application to perform key lookup.
+Applications should ensure that this does not create SQL or LDAP injection vulnerabilities.

+Similarly, blindly following a "jku" (JWK Set URL) header could result in server-side request forgery attacks.

 ## Use Explicit Typing ## {#use-typ}